dyte-submissions/dyte-vit-2022-sparshjain012/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-The whole Code is done by me , but the template that i have used is forked From github That's why the contributions are shown, but the entire Code for the Project is done by me myself
+The whole Code is done by me , but the Node Project template that I have used is forked From github That's why the contributions are shown, but the entire Code for the Project is done by me myself

 <!-- LICENSE -->
 ## License